-Mark your calendar!
-On August 5th, Nichele will share her new duet, mentored by Doug Varone through his Devices program, before heading to premiere the work in NYC.
-Following the work will be a reception and Q&A, allowing audience-members to hear and ask about the creative process and Nichele's experience working with Varone, as well as engaging with the other artists in this fantastic line-up!
+On August 5th, Nichele will share her newest work Stranger Kin, created this summer under the mentorship of Doug Varone through his Devices program, before heading to premiere the work in NYC Aug 10&12.
+Following the show will be a reception and Q&A, allowing audience-members to hear and ask about the creative process and Nichele's experience working with Varone, as well as engaging with the other artists in this fantastic line-up!

-All proceeds from VAULT! will benefit the creation of Nichele's new work and the travel expenses required to bring the piece to New York.
+All proceeds from VAULT! will benefit the creation Stranger Kin and the travel expenses required to bring the piece to New York.
 Your contribution and attendance is greatly appreciated!

 An intimate, informal showcase,

 the artist line-up draws from the pillar institutions of the Salt Lake modern dance community, presenting emerging choreographers who are actively engaged with and enriching the fabric of the city's arts scene.
 The showcase will feature an array of duets and solos—premieres, excerpts, and snippets of evening-length works in their early stages—by choreographers: Justin Bass, Michael Crotty, Dan Higgins, Daniel Mont-Eton, Breeanne Saxton & Eliza Tappan, and Nichele Van Portfleet.